 Symptoms of varicose ulcers

-They are often found on the tips of the toes, on the outer ankle, or where there is footwear pressure when walking.
+They are often found on the tips of the toes, the outer ankle, or where footwear is the pressure when walking.

-The wounds often extend to the underlying tendons, and often show no signs of new tissue growth.
-The base of the wound typically does not bleed, and is yellow, brown, gray or black.
+The wounds often extend to the underlying tendons and show no signs of new tissue growth.
+The damaged base typically does not bleed and is yellow, brown, gray, or black.

 Often, the extremity will feel cold and even cold to the touch, and the limb will have little or no distinguishable pulse.

-In addition, the base color of the skin may turn red when it is hung, and pale when it is raised.
-These ulcers are usually very painful.
+In addition, the base color of the skin may turn red when it is hung and pale when it is raised.
+These ulcers are usually excruciating.

 A common source of temporary relief from this pain is to hang the affected leg over the edge of the bed, allowing gravity to help blood flow to the ulcer region.

-A number of different factors can increase a person’s risk of having a varicose ulcer on the leg, which includes:
+Several different factors can increase a person’s risk of having a varicose ulcer on the leg, which include:

 • Age: the peripheral circulation becomes less efficient with old age.

-• Presence of varicose veins: because the one-way valves that prevent blood from traveling backward in the vein stop working and the blood pool stretches and distorts the vein.
+• Presence of varicose veins: the one-way valves that prevent blood from traveling backward in the vein stop working, and the blood pool stretches and distorts the vein.

-• Smoking: As tobacco constricts the vessels of the circulatory system.
+• Smoking: Tobacco constricts the vessels of the circulatory system.

 • Arterial diseases: problems in the veins are more likely if the person already has other diseases of the arteries.